Pe4enbka008/CookieDataStructures/README.md

 # CookieDataStructures

 Structures made using Nodes
-Free to use and learn how data is saved and accessed in the computer memory
+Feel free to use and learn how data is saved and accessed in the computer memory

 ## C#: